RACollins/the-plan/presentations/the_plan.md

 ---
 <!-- _class: lead -->
 # The Plan
-Transitioning from 9-5 salaryman to a business owner in 6(-ish) years.
+Transitioning from 9-5 salaryman to a business owner

+---
+# Quote
+*I don't have a quote yet, but I'm working on it!*
+Richard Collins

 ---
 # Agenda